piuzera/janken-out/README.md

 ## Contributing

-Contribute to the project by providing assets with the correct dimensions, following the templates contained in the project.
+Contribute by providing assets with the correct dimensions, following the templates contained in the project.

 Create new characters, card designs, backgrounds and whatever else you think would fit nicely!